MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/names-contact-information.md

   - Use *Postal code* instead of *ZIP Code.* Allow for at least 10 characters and a combination of letters and numbers.

   - Provide enough space for long phone numbers.

+  ## Communications that use the customer's name

+It's not appropriate in some markets and cultures to address the customer by name—for example, in an email or product home page.

+If you're working on content that addresses the customer by name, confirm that the app can reliably determine what region the customer is in and can use the form of address that's appropriate for that market.